parente/homelab/README.md

 Saving on time and memory.
 Static origin certs are good enough for my purposes.

-# What manual steps did I take?
+## What manual steps did I take?

 In Cloudflare:

 - Enable _Full (strict)_ encryption mode
 - Generate a wildcard origin certificate for my domain
 - Download the Cloudflare CA for origin pull auth

+In GitHub:

+- Created a `GHCR_TOKEN` secret with a personal access token having package write permission

+## How do I cut a release of the cfsync chart?

+1. Bump versions in `cfsync/chart/Chart.yaml` and `helmfile.yaml`.
+2. Push to main.
+3. Use the GitHub web UI to create a release with match version tag.